 The Ebionites were larger than most such groups, though not reaching much more than 1000 or so adult members as far as we can tell, and they had different shades of practice amongst themselves.
 They lived in small communes, where they had no personal material possessions.
-The gospel they used appears to be Matthew's.
+The gospel they used appears to be Matthew's, but evidence for it is scanty.
 To the Ebionites, Jesus was the messianic prophet or archangel, adopted by God, not God Himself.
 Jesus did not exist before creation, his death did not free humanity from the price for sin, and he did not return from the grave.
 They self-identified with "the poor" that Jesus spoke of in the gospel of Matthew, hence their name.
-They rejected animal sacrifice, as well as the Jewish Oral Law (Mishnah) that was developing at this time, and anything else outside of Jesus that added anything to the Law.
-The Ebionites were not the only ones who held these beliefs; similar groups continued to exist in the Middle East until around 1000 AD, if Muslim sources are correct.
+They rejected animal sacrifice, as well as the Jewish oral laws that were developing at this time (which led to the Mishnah), and anything else outside of Jesus that added anything to the Law.
+The Ebionites were not the only ones who held these beliefs.
+Similar groups continued to exist in the Middle East until at least 800 AD, if Muslim sources are correct, and the Mandaens of modern years are originally from that milieu.
 There is good reason to believe that Mohammed had contact with their ideas when he lived near Palestine.
 No group of today is descended from the Ebionites, though some "messianic Jewish" groups bear some resemblance to them.
 In some key ways, the Ebionites, for their time, were almost as Jewish as they were Christian.